 No. The Trucker Tools app is FREE for the driver and provides additional features such as an accurate truck stop guide, cheapest fuel locations, real time fuel prices, truck routing, Walmart’s, rest areas, weather and much more.
 New features that help the driver save money and time are being added to the Trucker Tools app regularly.

 3. Carrier Dispatcher: Do I need to install anything in my truck?

-No. Unlike other GPS tracking systems, to use Load Track, you don’t need to install anything in your truck.
+No. Unlike other GPS tracking systems, to use load tracking, you don’t need to install anything in your truck.

 4. I’m a Carrier Dispatcher.
 Sometimes we assign a different driver to the load at the last minute.
-Can I change the driver for the Load Track?
+Can I change the driver for the load tracking?

 Yes.
-You can update the driver’s cell phone for a Load Track as long as the Load Track has not been started by the driver.
-To update driver’s cell phone, please click the link in the Load Track request email that you have received and enter the new driver’s cell phone number.
-When you update the driver’s cell phone for a Load Track, the Load Track will be removed from the first driver’s phone and a text message will be sent to the new driver with the Load Track request.
-The new driver needs to start the Load Track on his smart phone.
+You can update the driver’s cell phone for load tracking as long as the load tracking has not been started by the driver.
+To update driver’s cell phone, please click the link in the load tracking request email that you have received and enter the new driver’s cell phone number.
+When you update the driver’s cell phone for load tracking, the load tracking will be removed from the first driver’s phone and a text message will be sent to the new driver with the load tracking request.
+The new driver needs to start the load tracking on his smart phone.

 5. Will the Broker see my driver’s cell phone?

 Yes, If a track is initiated by the shipper or broker they absolutely will see the carriers phone number displayed in the top right corner.
 Brokers will also need the phone number to initiate the track.

 6. What happens if my driver forgets to start the load tracking on his phone?